cdapio/cdap/cdap-docs/admin-manual/source/troubleshooting.rst

     /opt/cdap/master/conf/
     /opt/cdap/master/lib/*

-   If the classpath is incorrect, review the :ref:`installation instructions <install>` and correct.
+   If the classpath is incorrect, review the :ref:`installation instructions <installation-index>` and correct.

 .. rubric:: No Metrics or Logs